didi0613/car-buying-instructions/README.md

 ## Building your car-buying app

-Let's build our car-buying app.
+Please go back to your `car-buying` directory and let's build our car-buying app.

 ### Installing prerequisites